-About 80 to 100 individuals on King Island collect the cast bull kelp and transport it to the Kelp Industries plant in Currie.
+About 40 individuals on King Island collect the cast bull kelp and transport it to the Kelp Industries plant in Currie.
 Kelp harvesting generates about $2 million worth of income for King Island.

 Kelp harvesting also occurs on the West Coast of Tasmania where there are two centres of operation: around Bluff Hill Point and at Granville Harbour.
 The cast bull kelp is used in commercial gardens and pastures and on private gardens.

 Since Undaria is an introduced marine pest, the harvesting of this species does not need to be constrained by concerns over resource sustainability.
-It was initially hoped that the harvest would help slow the spread of the pest, although levels of harvesting have not been sufficient to achieve this.
+It was initially hoped that the harvest would help slow the spread of the pest but levels of harvesting have not been sufficient to achieve this.

-The third part of the fishery is the localised collection of cast seaweeds and seagrasses.
-There are several locations around Tasmanian where large volumes of seaweed and seagrass are washed ashore.
-At some of the locations, licensed operators are able to collect the cast weed.
+There are several locations around Tasmania where large volumes of seaweed and seagrass are washed ashore.
+At some of the locations licensed operators are able to collect the cast weed.
 The bulk of the cast weed is bagged and sold in garden shops as garden mulch.
-These are usually are small-scale operations working a few beaches.
+These are usually small-scale operations working a few beaches.

-Finally, there is currently no direct harvesting of native seaweeds.
+There is currently no direct harvesting of native seaweeds.
 The Department does not encourage such harvesting due to the importance of seaweeds to Tasmania's marine ecosystems and no native species may be taken if it is attached to the substrate.